DaanDemaecker/VulkanRenderer/README.md

 ### Instanced rendering
 Instanced rendering has always seemed like a very interesting concept to me and i would love to deepen my understanding of it and how to apply it in my renderer.

+## Libraries
+# Window handling and input
+Windows handling and input are both handles by GLFW with the use of the Vulkan extension